MHarsh16/Swiggy_Assessment/README.md

 ### 6.Run the Project:

-In the Package Explorer, locate your main class file.
+In the Package Explorer, locate the main class file [MagicalArena.java].
 Right-click on the file, select Run As > Java Application.

 ### 7.Provide input